Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 One machine, two duties — daily dilution and a smoke-control emergency it may never run but must survive.

-A tunnel or metro fan drives the ventilation of a road tunnel, rail bore or underground station: pushing fresh air in and pulling stale air out to dilute vehicle and congestion pollutants in normal service, boosting longitudinal airflow where jet-boost duty applies, and — on fire mode — extracting hot smoke fast enough to hold a tenable escape route.
+A tunnel or metro fan drives the ventilation of a road tunnel, rail bore or underground station: pushing fresh air in and pulling stale air out to dilute vehicle and congestion pollutants in normal service, boosting longitudinal airflow to your specified dilution target where jet-boost duty applies, and — on fire mode — extracting hot smoke at the temperature-time duty and hold time your smoke-control strategy specifies.
 The emergency case sets the construction; the daily case sets the running cost.

 • 01